elysiajs/documentation/docs/essential/handler.md

 ---
-title: State and Decorate - ElysiaJS
+title: Handler - ElysiaJS
 head:
   - - meta
     - property: 'og:title'
-      content: State and Decorate - ElysiaJS
+      content: Handler - ElysiaJS

   - - meta
     - name: 'description'
-      content: You can extend Elysia to fits your need with ".state" and ".decorate" to add custom value to the "Context", and handler, for example.
-Database connection, utility function, or cookie.
+      content: handler is a function that responds to the request for each route.
+Accepting a request information and return a response to the client.
+Handler can be registered through Elysia.get / Elysia.post

   - - meta
     - property: 'og:description'
-      content: You can extend Elysia to fits your need with ".state" and ".decorate" to add custom value to the "Context", and handler, for example.
-Database connection, utility function, or cookie.
+      content: handler is a function that responds to the request for each route.
+Accepting a request information and return a response to the client.
+Handler can be registered through Elysia.get / Elysia.post
 ---

 # Handler
-When a request goes through Elysia, Elysia will then use HTTP Verb and pathname to look for a function to respond to.
+When a request is routed through Elysia, it will look for a function to respond to using the HTTP Verb and pathname.

-Each resources for the router will be refers as a **route**
+Each router resource will be referred to as a **route**.

-The function for respoding to the request for each route is **"route handler"**.
+**"route handler"** is the function that responds to the request for each route.

-Route in Elysia is a function that accepts information about the request and return a value back to the sender.
+In Elysia, a route is a function that accepts request information and returns a value to the sender.

 ```typescript
 import { Elysia } from 'elysia'